iQuHACK/2021_Hybrid-Daemons/README.md

 2. Implement different variants of the Knapsack problem, e.g. by adding more constraints, adding m knapsacks with different capacities or optimizing the Unbounded Knapsack Problem where an unlimited amount of each item is available.
 3. Use Knapsack problem as a subroutine and combine it with other NP-hard problems to solve complicated tasks challenging to classical computers.
 4. In the stock selection application, we can better quantify the profits instead of just using earnings as the metric, and have more realistic assumptions.

+## Annealing: Implement the Balanced Assignment Problem as BQM and Unbalanced Assignment Problem as DQM

+We first started with the idea of the balanced assignment problem which has paramount importance in operations research and industries.
+We solved it using D-wave Ocean Binary Quadratic Model (BQM) solver where we allot n agents to n tasks such that each agent is alloted to one task and vice-versa.
+The central objeective is to maximize the efficiency of this model where each agent has a certain efficiency to solve every given task (implemented randomly as a 2-D matrix).
+We compare our performance with the classical 'Hungarian Algorithm' by comparing the Hamming Distances between the two as a function of the Lagrange multiplier used in annealing based problems.
+We try to calculate an optimal number of steps if the Hamming distance becomes zero.

+We then begin with the unbalanced assignment problem where the size of the number of agents A is not equal to number of tasks T. Here, we take the case where A<T. In addition, each task has to be completed a certain number of times which is chosen randoml.
+Thus, we have a 1-D task array of length T which has the values as to how many times that specific task has to be completed.
+This is an equality constraint.
+Thus each agent can either do a certain number of tasks modelled as the discrete variables in DQM.
+There is also an upper bound  𝑈 on the number of tasks that each agent can do.
+We validate against the fulfillment of the constraints in our solution.